 The best way to market content towards another business instead of a target audience or consumer is usually what’s easily accessible to potential clients, such as products being promoted, making use of promotion at trade shows, or on a well-known business blog.

 In addition, B2B market researchers found that 80% of consumers are more likely to buy from a B2B business that provides live video demos or other information-based content about how the product works before having to make the final purchasing decision.

-B2B Marketing KPIs
+7: B2B Marketing Strategy and KPIs

 B2B marketing key performance indicators or B2B marketing KPIs are used to review the performance of your current strategy, and to know whether or not it’s being successful.
 This includes the effectiveness of your B2B marketing campaign and should show how the B2B marketing funnel works in terms of executing the process.
 Some common KPIs are:

 - Daily or monthly website traffic coming from your potential buyers

 - Clients that have risen due to marketing

 - Clients that have been around for a while

 - How long the product or service will last